Can you hug your child today? We can help! ™

 |

-America Family Law Center’s Assisted Pro Se service is a flat-fee ranging from $50 to $600 for an entire year of service.
-The Assisted Pro Se service includes only services provided by America Family Law Center; it does not include services provided by courts, clerks, investigators, process servers, partners, affiliates, or others.
+The fee for America Family Law Center’s Assisted Pro Se service is a fixed flat fee ranging from $50 to $600 for an entire year of service.
+The Assisted Pro Se service fee includes only services provided by America Family Law Center; it does not include administrative fees or fees for services provided by courts, clerks, investigators, process servers, partners, affiliates, or others.
 One should expect that a legal case will involve costs in addition to the Assisted Pro Se service fee paid to America Family Law Center.

 |